-1 Waste generation factors provided in Appendix C to this WMP; for buildings providing a variety of uses, the most conservative waste generation factor was used.
+Waste generation factors provided in Appendix C to this WMP; for buildings providing a variety of uses, the most conservative waste generation factor was used.

-2 Reflects compliance with existing City Storage Ordinance and City Recycling Ordinance (City 2013) and SB 1383.
-Note that numbers may not total due to rounding.
+Reflects compliance with existing City Storage Ordinance and City Recycling Ordinance (City 2013) and SB 1383.

-As shown in the table, the portion of the existing buildings planned to be demolished currently generates approximately 12 tons of waste.
-With compliance with the City's Recycling Ordinance and SB 1383, the existing buildings are assumed to divert 50 percent, which estimates that 6 tons of waste generated by the existing use would be disposed and 6 tons would be diverted.
-These estimates are based on the City's 2012 waste generation factors, and do not consider any additional sustainability measures and recycling or organic waste diversion programs that may be implemented by current vendors.
+As shown in the table, the existing building planned to be demolished currently generates approximately 130 tons of waste.
+With compliance with the City's Recycling Ordinance and SB 1383, the existing buildings are assumed to divert 50 percent, which estimates that 65 tons of waste generated by the existing use would be disposed and 65 tons would be diverted.
+These estimates are based on the

+City's 2012 waste generation factors, and do not consider any additional sustainability measures and recycling or organic waste diversion programs that may be implemented by current vendors.